breimanntools/xomics/README.rst

 spotlight on differential proteomics expression data.
 It introduces the following key algorithms:

 - **cImpute**: Conditional Imputation - A transparent method for hybrid missing value imputation.
-- **xOmicsIntegrate**: Protein-centric integration of multiple (prote)omic datasets to find commonalities and differences.
+- **pIntegrate**: Protein-centric integration of multiple (prote)omic datasets to find commonalities and differences.
-- **xOmicsRank**: Protein-centric ranking of (prote)omic data, leveraging functional enrichment results.
+- **pRank**: Protein-centric ranking of (prote)omic data, leveraging functional enrichment results.

 In addition, **xOmics** provides functional capabilities for efficiently loading benchmark proteomics datasets via **load_datasets**, accompanied by corresponding enrichment data.A suite of supportive functions is also available to